KOBUKOVUI/SSH_HoneyDrive/README.md

 # SSH_HoneyDrive :honeybee:
-How to use Kippo SSH honeypot and analyze a brute-fore attack.
+How to use Kippo SSH honeypot to analyze a brute-fore attack.
 ## Description :page_with_curl:
 This project help you have an overview how a honeypot works.
 We will use HoneyDrive which is a honeypot Linux Distro.
 It's a virtual appliance (OVA) with Xubuntu Desktop